dotps1/HPTPMAndBitLocker/README.md

 		}
 	}

-I have included a function script in the .\Scripts Directory that will get unencrypted PCs from a CCM database so you can foreach this function on the systems and enforce BDE.
+I have included a function in this module that will get unencrypted PCs from a CCM database so you can foreach the value on the systems and enforce BDE.

-	[string[]]$unEncryptedWorkStations=powershell ". .\Scripts\Get-UnEncryptedWorkstationsFromCCMDB.ps1; Get-UnEncryptedWorkstationsFromCCMDB -SqlServer SCCM_DB_Server -Database CM_ABC -IntergratedSecurity"
+	[string[]]$unEncryptedWorkStations = Get-UnEncryptedWorkstationsFromCCMDB.ps1; Get-UnEncryptedWorkstationsFromCCMDB -SqlServer SCCM_DB_Server -Database CM_ABC -IntergratedSecurity

-	foreach ($computer in $unEncryptedWorkStations)
+	foreach ($workstation in $unEncryptedWorkStations)
 	{
 		# do things to enforce BitLocker....
 	}